-Chris has more than 20 years of experience guiding Silicon Valley and global tech and life sciences clients in high-stakes patent and intellectual property litigation.
-He has substantial lead counsel experience and has led both large and small trial teams.
-He has also served as lead counsel on appeals before the Ninth and Federal Circuits.
+For more than 20 years, Chris has guided Silicon Valley, national, and global tech and life sciences clients in high-stakes patent, other intellectual property, and technology litigation.
+He has led both large and small trial teams in courts throughout the United States, and has also served as lead counsel on appeals before the Ninth and Federal Circuits.
+His clients include companies in the software, artificial intelligence, telecommunications, microelectronics, medical devices, and life sciences sectors.

 Chris is an accomplished scholar, with significant teaching and academic experience.
-Drawing on his years of experience teaching civil procedure, evidence, e-discovery, and advanced patent law, Chris is a creative strategist.
-He has recently marked wins for clients on a variety of unconventional issues.
+Drawing on his years of teaching civil procedure, evidence, e-discovery, and advanced patent law, Chris is a creative strategist.
+He has marked wins for clients on a variety of unconventional issues.
 Before joining Womble Bond Dickinson in 2019, Chris practiced in the Bay Area offices of several nationally-known law firms.
 He speaks and writes frequently on IP, litigation, and technology issues.

 Publications and Presentations

 Books and Chapters

 - Willem Hoyng, et al., eds, Global Patent Litigation: Strategy and Practice, author/editor, United States chapter (Kluwer 2017, 2018, 2020, 2021)

 - “AI as Inventor,” chapter in AI and Private Law (Cambridge U. Press, forthcoming 2021)

 - Using Legislative History in American Statutory Interpretation (Kluwer, 2002)

 - “Artificial Intelligence and IP Law: Are Creativity and Invention Inherently Human Activities?,” Cornell Law School digital continuing legal education program (September 23, 2021)